fastsitephp/starter-site/README.md

 ## :handshake: Contributing

 * If you find a typo or grammar error please fix and submit.
-* If you would like to help with translations then please submit JSON language files in `app_data/i18n`.
+* If you would like to help with translations then please submit the JSON language files in `app_data/i18n`.
 * If you would like to submit any other changes then please open an issue first.
 This is intended to be a minimal site so adding more code needs a good reason.

 ## :memo: License